 Daydream is the next-generation of VR from Google and the headset is appropriately called Daydream View.
 Where the original Cardboard concept was about accessibility and laying the foundations for VR content via your smartphone, Daydream is the future for Google and Android virtual reality.

-Daydream is only available in the form of Google's own headset, the Daydream View, priced at £69 in the UK, $79 in the US.
-The View requires a Daydream-ready phone to operate - such as Google's own Pixel and Pixel XL handsets - but comes with a remote in the box.
-More phones, like the Moto Z are slowly adding support for this growing platform.
+Daydream is only available in the form of Google's own headset, the Daydream View, priced at £99 in the UK, $99 in the US.
+The View requires a Daydream-ready phone to operate - such as Google's own Pixel 2 and Pixel XL 2 handsets - but there's growing support from phones like the Samsung Galaxy S8 and Note 8, Mate 9 Pro or LG V30.

 The big advantage that Daydream View offers is comfort, built from a soft material rather than hard plastics like many of the rivals.
 There's a wide range of content, now better organised than it was previously on the Google Cardboard days.